Build your own microstill and prepare spirits at home.

 Step 2: Module Piping

 The piping is composed of two parts: Cooler and Column.
 Both are soldered from copper pipe and fittings.
-See drawing for parts list.
+See pdf drawing for parts list and design.

 As solder I am using Sn97Cu3 lead-free solder, which is suitable for potable water.
 As solder flux I am using a solder (SN97Cu3) containing paste.

 1. Assemble pipes and fittings that are required for the column.
 Check all pieces are in place.

 2. Apply the solder paste to all joins and assemble the column.
 Make sure all connections are aligned.

 3. Solder the column.
 Let cool down.

 Preparation for the cooler.